FynnMP/fun_learning/README.md

 4. Open the file "menu.py" and run it.
 5. Finally: Learn Hard, Play Hard!

+If you are using two screens and find that the menu or game window is not fully visible on one screen, you can try moving it to the other screen.

 # Debug
 If you have any problem running the project please make sure that you have all the necessary libraries installed.
 Namely, those are:
 1. tkinter